 The concept obviously works, as crowdSPRING has become a hot bed of both job makers and job seekers.
 It’s a great way to get a quick turnaround if you need design done and it’s also a perfect way to build up your own portfolio while actually making some money.

-But now that you know how crowdSPRING works (and you can find even more information straight from the horse’s mouth here), it’s time to find out if it really works out all that well.
+But now that you know how crowdSPRING works, it’s time to find out if it really works out all that well.

 Does Crowdspring Deliver?